Lost in translation: Exposing hidden compiler optimization opportunities

-For the i5-6300U processor, we observed an average reduction in execution time of 11.5\%,~with 26 out of the 42 benchmarks seeing execution time improvements over -O3 ranging from around 1\% to 71\%.~For the Cortex-A53 processor, we observed an average reduction in execution time of 5.1\%, with 26 out of the 42 benchmarks seeing execution time improvements over -O3 ranging from around 1\% to 28\%.~In contrast, there were only a few significant code-size improvements; namely benchmarks labeled 13, 34, 33, 42, 18, 40 have a code size reduction of 14.7\%, 6.8\%, 6.8\%, 4.3\%, 4\%, and 1.9\%, respectively, for the i5-6300U processor, and benchmarks labeled 9, 10, 13 have a code-size reduction of 33.3\%, 33.3\%, 25\%, respectively, for the Cortex-A53 processor.
-For embedded applications, code size is often the first resource targeted for optimization due to the limited memory of the processor.
-In such cases, our optimization exploitation can use as a starting point the -Os or -Oz optimization levels, which both aim to achieve smaller code size.
+For the i5-6300U processor, we observed an average reduction in execution time of 11.5\%,~with 26 out of the 42 benchmarks seeing execution time improvements over -O3 ranging from around 1\% to 71\%.~For the Cortex-A53 processor, we observed an average reduction in execution time of 5.1\%, with 26 out of the 42 benchmarks seeing execution time improvements over -O3 ranging from around 1\% to 28\%.

-Considering \Cref{subfig:i5-6300U_total_result,subfig:CortexA53_total_result}, at first sight it seems that our optimization strategy performed significantly different for the two processors for most of the benchmarks. \Cref{subsec:exposeOpts} will take a closer look into the results and how we can expose cross-architecture compiler optimizations.